 1. Understand How Cheap Business Insurance Works

 As a small business owner, being pennywise is important.
 However, don’t skimp on necessary coverage for small business insurance to save a few dollars a month.
-Cheap insurance with inferior carriers that don’t have solid credit ratings could lead to denied claims.
-Denied claims mean business owners are on the hook for damages and injuries.
+Cheap insurance with inferior carriers that don’t have solid credit ratings could lead to denied claims, leaving you on the hook for damages and injuries.

 If something is excluded from the policy, business owners may be paying for insurance that doesn’t adequately cover their risk.
 The most common time a small business owner realizes he got the wrong business insurance is when he is in the middle of a claim that gets denied and a lawsuit follows.
 Legal costs are often far more than claims’ values.
 This often leads to insolvency.